MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     chicago[It.employee]
     #-> ERROR: cannot find "employee" ⋮

-Instead, `employee` tuples can be queried by navigating though `department` tuples.
+Instead, `employee` tuples can be queried by navigating through `department` tuples.
 When tuples are returned, they are displayed as a table.